Syria Travel Advice

 Since the ongoing civil war, Syria has remained increasingly isolated from countries in the region and many diplomatic relations have been severed with the wider international community.

+Russia and Iran have provided Assad's regime military support since the conflict started.
 Russia has been a political ally since the beginning of the Syrian crisis in 2011 and is one of Syria’s most important international supporter in providing political and military aid.
 However, in September 2015, the Russian Federation authorised the use of armed forces in Syria targeting members of several rebel groups.

 On the 14th of April 2018, the United States, the United Kingdom and France launched military strikes on Syria in the capital city, Damascus, following alleged chemical weapons attacks.